facorread/wasm-agent-based-models/README.md

 The model is in development mode by default, which enables debugging of the Rust and Javascript code; debugging is time-consuming.
 In file `webpack.config.js` you can change the mode to production, which speeds up the model considerably.

 ## Why is the website so unresponsive?
 It stutters and freezes a lot.
 The website is running on a single computer thread, with simulation and rendering as the costliest operations.
-The thread is also in charge of rendering the user interface and handling interactions, which are lower priorities.
+The thread also renders the user interface and handles interactions, as lower priority tasks.
 The only way to make the website more responsive is to offload the simulation and rendering to a web worker, which hinges on the standardization of [`OffscreenCanvas`].
-I am happy to offload modeling work into a web worker as soon as Safari supports [`OffscreenCanvas`].
-In the mean time, you could try offloading modeling work into a web worker.
+I am happy to offload modeling work into a web worker as soon as [`OffscreenCanvas`] becomes available on Safari.
+In the mean time, you could try offloading modeling work into a web worker yourself.
 This would entail refactoring the model code, which would be quite time-consuming.
 Meanwhile, rendering work would stay on the main thread, which means stuttering and freezing would persist.

 ## Does this repository use `unsafe` code?